PEL-unive/project-24-25/README.md

 ### Timeout

 Attention: your code must be reasonably fast.
-We will set a timeout of a few minutes (in reality, a few milliseconds should suffice) for reading files and constructing the corresponding container (see the dataset/ folder for some examples).
+We will set a timeout of a few minutes (in reality, a few milliseconds should suffice) for reading files and constructing the corresponding container.

 ### Plagiarism